trickstercache/trickster/docs/developer/backend-extensibility.md

 ## Interfacing

-A Time Series Backend is used by Trickster to 1) manipulate HTTP requests and responses in order to accelerate the requests, 2) unmarshal data from origin databases into the [Common Time Series Format](https://github.com/trickstercache/trickster/blob/main/pkg/timeseries/dataset/dataset.go), and 3) marshal from the CTSF into a format supported by the Provider as requested by the downstream Client.
+A Time Series Backend is used by Trickster to 1) manipulate HTTP requests and responses in order to accelerate the requests, 2) unmarshal data from backend databases into the [Common Time Series Format](https://github.com/trickstercache/trickster/blob/main/pkg/timeseries/dataset/dataset.go), and 3) marshal from the CTSF into a format supported by the Provider as requested by the downstream Client.

 Trickster provides 1 required interfaces for enabling a new Provider: [Time Series Backend](https://github.com/trickstercache/trickster/blob/main/pkg/backends/timeseries_backend.go).
 Separately, you must implement `io.Writer`-based marshalers and unmarshalers that conform to Trickster's [Modeler specifications](https://github.com/trickstercache/trickster/blob/main/pkg/timeseries/modeler.go).